mxagar/mxagar.github.io/_posts/2022-09-23-machine-learning-production-level.markdown

 The code from `churn_notebook.ipynb` has been transformed to create the package `customer_churn`, which contains two files:

 - `churn_library.py`: this file contains most of the refactored and modified code from the notebook.
-- `transformations.py`: definition of auxiliary transformations used in the data processing; complex operations on the data are implemented in Object-Oriented style so that they can be cleanly applied as one with the [`sklearn.preprocessing`](https://scikit-learn.org/stable/modules/preprocessing.html) package.
+- `transformations.py`: definition of auxiliary transformations used in the data processing; complex operations on the data are implemented in Object-Oriented style so that they can be cleanly applied as with the [`sklearn.preprocessing`](https://scikit-learn.org/stable/modules/preprocessing.html) package.

 Additionally, a `tests` folder is provided, which contains `test_churn_library.py`.
 This script performs unit tests on the different functions of `churn_library.py` using [pytest](https://docs.pytest.org/).

 The executable or `main` function is provided in `main.py`; this script imports the package `customer_churn` and runs three functions from `churn_library.py`:

-0. `run_setup()`: the configuration file `config.yaml` is loaded and auxiliary folders are created, if not there yet:
+- `run_setup()`: the configuration file `config.yaml` is loaded and auxiliary folders are created, if not there yet:
    - `images`: it will contain the images of the EDA and the model evaluation.
-   - `models`: it will contain the inference models/pipelines as serialized pickles.
+   - `models`: it will contain the inference models/pipelines as serialized objects (pickles).
    - `artifacts`: it will contain the data processing parameters created during the training and required for the inference, serialized as pickles.
-1. `run_training()`: it performs the EDA, the data checks, processing and modeling, and it generates the inference artifacts (the model/pipeline), which are persisted as serialized objects (pickles).
-In the provided example, logistic regression and random forests are tuned in a grid search to find the best model in the hyperparameter space.
+- `run_training()`: it performs the EDA, the data checks, the data processing and modeling, and it generates the inference artifacts (the model/pipeline), which are persisted as serialized objects (pickles).
+In the provided example, logistic regression and random forests are tuned in a grid search to find the best set of hyperparameters.
-2. `run_inference()`: it shows how the inference artifacts need to be used to perform a prediction; an exemplary dataset sample created during the training is used.
+- `run_inference()`: it shows how the inference artifacts need to be used to perform a prediction; an exemplary dataset sample created during the training is used.

 The following diagram shows the workflow: